Spring cleaning doesn’t usually lead to new recipes, but this one came together after I found a forgotten box of ingredients last weekend.

 - Heat the wok or skillet over medium-high heat and add a tablespoon of oil.
 When shimmering, add the chicken pieces and cook, stirring occasionally, until they develop a light golden exterior, about 5-6 minutes.

 - Pour the prepared sauce over the cooked chicken, stirring quickly to coat all pieces evenly.
-Let the sauce simmer and thicken, about 3-4 minutes, until it becomes glossy and sticky.
+Cut pieces into bite-sized chunks (about 1-inch) so they cook through evenly.

 - Add the pineapple chunks to the wok, stirring to distribute them among the chicken.
 Cook for another minute until heated through and fragrant.